-Breast cancer survivors should follow the same healthy diet recommended for everyone .
-This diet, outlined below, promotes overall health and may help protect against different types of cancer and other diseases [60-61].
+Breast cancer survivors should try to follow the same healthy diet that is recommended for everyone .
+This diet, outlined below, promotes overall health and may help protect against different types of cancer and other diseases [60-63].

 - Achieve and maintain a healthy weight.
 (Survivors who are overweight or obese should limit high-calorie foods and beverages and increase physical activity to help with weight loss.)

-- Choose 100 percent whole grain foods (like 100 percent whole grain breads and cereals, brown rice, popcorn and quinoa).
+- Choose 100 percent whole grain foods (such as 100 percent whole grain breads and cereals, brown rice, millet and quinoa).

 - Get enough vitamin D and calcium every day.
 For women ages 51 to 70, this means 600 IU of vitamin D and 1,200 mg of calcium.
 For men ages 51 to 70, this means 600 IU of vitamin D and 1,000 mg of calcium.

-Adapted from the American Cancer Society’s Guidelines on Nutrition and Physical Activity for Cancer Survivors , Washington University School of Medicine's Siteman Cancer Center’s Your Disease Risk and Institute of Medicine’s Dietary Reference Intakes for Calcium and Vitamin D .
+Adapted from the American Cancer Society’s Guidelines on Nutrition and Physical Activity for Cancer Survivors and Institute of Medicine’s Dietary Reference Intakes for Calcium and Vitamin D .